Bellaire Bridge: Demolition

-On May 20, 2010, Roger Barack announced that he had sold the bridge to Advanced Explosives Demolition (AED), a demolition company that has gained fame through their demolitions on the TLC reality show The Imploders, for USD 1.
-AED then sold the bridge to KDC Investments for USD 25,000, finalizing the deal on June 3, 2010.
+On May 20, 2010, Roger Barack announced that he had sold the bridge to Advanced Explosives Demolition (AED), a demolition company that has gained fame through their demolitions on the TLC reality show The Imploders, for $1.
+AED then sold the bridge to KDC Investments for $25,000, finalizing the deal on June 3, 2010.
 AED will be subcontracted to complete the demolition, with Delta Demolition, a local company, serving as the general contractor.
 The project originally was to be completed by September 28, 2010, but as has been historically typical with the bridge, delays have pushed the demolition back from a target of June 2011 to being indefinitely placed on hold.
 The current delay stems from disagreement between the contractor and Benwood, West Virginia officials over an escrow account being created to ensure demolition is completed once started.
 A Federal Court has ordered that the escrow account be in place by June 20, 2013, and the bridge be demolished within 8 months of the formation of the escrow account.
-The contractor faces a USD $1,000 per day fine for not meeting these conditions.
+The contractor faces a $1,000 per day fine for not meeting these conditions.

 Three companies have placed liens against the bridge claiming scrap rights, with at least two of those companies claiming they paid for exclusive scrapping rights.
 The next trial date is set for November 12, 2013.

 As of 2021, the bridge remains standing and the dispute is ongoing.

-Notable events

-On Independence Day, 4 July 1927, an interstate wedding took place on the span between Wheeling, West Virginia resident Roberta Pearl Thomas of, and Harry E. Stricklin of Bellaire, Ohio.
-It is not known whether the bride or groom paid the toll.

-Portions of the movie The Silence of the Lambs were filmed on the bridge.